ThingLabsIo/ThingLabsIo.github.io/pages/workshop/esp8266/02-nightlight.md

 tmr.alarm(1, 100, tmr.ALARM_AUTO, check_light)
 {% endhighlight %}

-# Run the App on the Device
+# Run the Lua Program on the ESP2866
-To run the application you will save it to the ESP8266, reset the device, then invoke the code.
+To run the Lua program on the ESP2866, do the following:

 1. Press the button 'Save to ESP' on the lower left of the ESPlorer interface.
 2. Push the reset button on the ES8266